aarsakian/SQLServerForensics/README.md

   -physicaldrive int
         select the physical disk number to look for MDF file (requires admin rights!) (default -1)

+ -filenames string
+        select mdf files to filter use comma for each file (to be used with evidence)

 ### Processing options